 Prerequisites: You should have gone through Module I and II.

-Real-World RESTful Web Services With Spring - A Complete Blueprint
+Mastering Real-World RESTful Web Services Development With Spring

 Most Spring applications and microservices today would be back-end APIs, accessed from separate browser based clients (e.g. Angular or React applications), mobile apps or other microservices.
 In this module, we're going to learn how to develop such APIs using Spring best practices.
 We're also going to layout an elegant blueprint for the features that are needed to develop such APIs, such as

-- Spring Security configuration for REST (redirection, CSRF, CORS, JSON vulnerability, remember-me, switch user etc.)
+- Spring Security configuration for REST (redirection, CORS, JSON vulnerability etc.)

-- Multiple social sign on support (using OAuth2 providers, such as Google and Facebook)
+- Multiple social sign on support (using OpenID Connect or OAuth2 providers, such as Google and Facebook)

 - Captcha validation

 - Mechanism for handling validations and exceptions in a cross functional manner, sending precise errors to the client

 - Support for elegantly using PATCH and JsonPatch to handle partial updates correctly

 In fact, whatever we're going to learn in this module is already packaged as a configurable and extensible open source library, which you can just include in your project and jump to coding your business logic.
 Click here to know more about it and get the getting started video tutorial or book for FREE.